prem-banker/pro-folio/README.md

 I Love that!
 Feel free to fork the repo and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 Special thanks to [Yanka](https://www.linkedin.com/in/yanka-darelova/) Who is creator of this [design](https://www.figma.com/community/file/1100794861710979147/portfolio-for-developers-concept-v-2).
-Her open sourcing this design was important motivation for me to open-source my design as well.
+Her open sourcing this design was important motivation for me to open-source my code as well.